iamzifei/fang-react/README.md

 * run `db.getCollectionNames()` to list all collections in the database
 * run `db.property.find()` to list all data in collection 'property'
 * run `db.property.drop()` to delete the collection 'property'

+## Branching strategy

+* please create a branch for each feature
+* use pull request to merge back to dev branch
+* master branch for deployment
+* tag the production version

+## Todo:

+### stage 1
+* pagination (may use this one: [react-paginate](https://github.com/AdeleD/react-paginate))
+* add property with image upload (may use this one: [react-dropzone](https://github.com/okonet/react-dropzone))
+* display property images carousel in property details page (may use this one: [react-responsive-carousel](https://github.com/leandrowd/react-responsive-carousel))
+* suburb/postcode search auto-complete
+* google map integration for property details page
+* property details form enhancement
+* style polish

+### stage 2
+* user register/login
+* user profile
+* social network login integration

 ## references: